The Best Travel Products for Babies and Toddlers

 There’s no one-fits-all when it comes to essential travel products for babies and toddlers.
 Many parents want to bring their entire house with them even on a day trip, while others are minimalists.

 We travel nonstop with our kids.
 Road trips, long-haul plane rides, different climates, ages, hotels, campervans, apartments – we’ve done it all with the little ones.
-In the process, we discovered that many things are amazing while others despite being glorified by Insta-moms are a useless waste of money.
+In the process, we discovered that many gadgets are amazing while others despite being glorified by Insta-moms are a useless waste of money.

-In this post on traveling with a baby, I decided to divide these baby packing lists into two categories: essentialsgadgets & what you do NOT need.
+In this post on traveling with a baby, I decided to divide these baby packing lists into two categories: essentials, gadgets & what you do NOT need.

-After numerous trips with a baby: to resorts, AirBnBs, road trips, over 60 flights with a baby, dozen more with a toddler, traveling with a baby solo, and moving to and from different countries with a baby and a cat in tow too – I’ve learned the best ways!
+After numerous trips with a baby: to resorts, AirBnBs, road trips, over 80 flights with a baby, dozen more with a toddler, traveling with a baby solo, and moving to and from different countries with a baby and a cat in tow too – I’ve learned the best ways!

 When it comes to the baby packing list, there’s one word you need to remember: moderation.
 You don’t want to be that person who travels with a baby bathtub and multiple suitcases.